Lyndhurst, Clayfield: History

 The external sheeting of the front wall was of pine chamferboards, in conventional fashion, but the wall itself was unconventionally blank.
 With the exception of corner bay windows and the front door and sidelights, there were no other openings in the front elevation.
 At a subsequent date the corner bays were moved to the front, the central pediment porch was removed and two gables were constructed over the relocated bay windows.

 Internally, the walls were sheeted with innovative narrow, vertically jointed pine boards and the ceilings with pressed metal of Art Nouveau design.

 The service wing at the rear projected to the west at right angles to the main house, and contained kitchen, two pantries and a ground level washhouse.
 It had a blank wall to the street, relieved only by two oval-shaped windows to the kitchen itself, but opening onto a latticed verandah at the rear.

 Lyndhurst remained the Reid family home for nearly 25 years.
 Following John Reid's death in January 1919 his widow sold the property and in January 1921 the house, on a slightly reduced site, was transferred to David Rhoades of Brisbane, then a month later to Letitia Macdonald.
-Queensland Post Office Directories list William A Macdonald as a resident from 1921-22 until at least 1940, although a Mrs Buss is thought to have lived at Lyndhurst in the 1930s.
+Queensland Post Office Directories list William A Macdonald as a resident from 1921 to 22 until at least 1940, although a Mrs Buss is thought to have lived at Lyndhurst in the 1930s.
 A detached extension at the rear of the house was extant by 1929.

 Following Mrs MacDonald's death in 1942, the house was transferred in 1945 to Richard and Gladys Lucas.
 They subdivided the property, separating the front garden and tennis court from the house and driveway (still off London Road).
 Lyndhurst was sold c.
 1946 and title changed hands frequently from this period until acquired by Aitkin Investments in 1983.
 It is likely that the house and extension were converted to flats in the late 1940s or early 1950s, resulting in a number of alterations, including enclosing of the verandahs, cladding of the exterior walls with stucco coated fibrous cement, some additional interior partitioning and extensions to the rear addition.
 Turrawan Private Hospital (1930s) is on adjoining land and was sold to Uniting Healthcare in 1998.
 "Lyndhurst" may have become part of the property at that time.
 It was subsequently sold to the Presbyterian and Methodist Schools Association to be incorporated into Clayfield College, where it was redeveloped into an early childhood learning centre (opened 2008).